 - 150 ml/ 5 fl.oz/ 2/3 cups strong coffee

 - 500 g/ 1.1 lbs/ 2 ½ cups low-fat quark

 - juice of ½ lemon

-Separate the eggs.
+- Separate the eggs.
 Beat the egg whites until stiff.
+Set aside.

-Beat the whipping cream until stiff and carefully fold it into the quark mixture.
+- Beat the heavy cream until stiff and carefully fold it into the quark mixture.
 Spread the mixture over the cooled cake.

 Amount Per Serving:Calories: 143 Total Fat: 6g Saturated Fat: 3g Trans Fat: 0g Unsaturated Fat: 2g Cholesterol: 53mg Sodium: 59mg Carbohydrates: 18g Fiber: 1g Sugar: 11g Protein: 5g